-The following persons were directors of Gowing Bros.
+The following persons were directors or officers of Gowing Bros.
 Limited either during or since the end of the year.

-DIRECTORS' INTERES

-OPTIONS OF GOWIN Shares Options

-W. A. Salier - Chairman

-Non-Executive

-Bachelor of Arts, LL.B., LL.M.
-(Harvard)

-Director since 1974 Member of the Audit Committee

-Mr Salier is a solicitor with 47 years experience

-No directorships held in other listed companies over the past 3 years 54,794 -

-J. E. Gowing - Managing Director

-Executive

-Bachelor of Commerce

-Member of The Institute of Chartered Accountants in Australia Member of CPA Australia

-Member of the Remuneration Committee

-Director since 1983

-No directorships held in other listed companies over the past 3 years 18,988,868 -

-J. G. Parker

-Non-Executive

-Bachelor of Economics

-Director since 2002 Chairman of the Audit Committee

-Mr Parker is a coach of senior executives, with over 33 years as an investment and

-equities research professional

-No directorships held in other listed companies over the past 3 years 50,000 -

-R. D. Fraser

-Non-Executive

-Bachelor of Economics, Bachelor of Laws (Hons) Director since 2012

-Member of the Audit Committee and Chairman of the Remuneration Committee

-Robert is a corporate adviser and company director with over 25 years of

-investment banking experience

-Robert is presently a director of Taylor Collison Limited and a non-executive director of ARB Corporation, F.F.I.
-Holdings Limited and Magellan Financial Group Limited

-In the past 3 years, Robert has served as a non-executive director of Symex Holdings

-Limited 63,118 -
+Shares Options W. A. Salier - Chairman Non-Executive Bachelor of Arts, LL.B., LL.M.
+(Harvard) Director since 1974 Member of the Audit Committee Mr Salier is a solicitor with 48 years' experience No directorships held in other listed companies over the past 3 years 54,794 - J. E. Gowing - Managing Director Executive Bachelor of Commerce Member of Chartered Accountants Australia and New Zealand Member of CPA Australia Member of the Remuneration Committee Director since 1983 No directorships held in other listed companies over the past 3 years 18,989,368 - J. G. Parker Non-Executive Bachelor of Economics Director since 2002 Chairman of the Audit Committee Mr. Parker is a coach of senior executives, with over three decades as an investment professional.
+No directorships held in other listed companies over the past 3 years 50,000 - R. D. Fraser Non-Executive Bachelor of Economics, Bachelor of Laws (Hons) Director since 2012 Member of the Audit Committee and Chairman of the Remuneration Committee Robert is a corporate adviser and company director with over 26 years of investment banking experience Robert is presently a director of Taylor Collison Limited and a non-executive director of ARB Corporation, F.F.I.
+Holdings Limited and Magellan Financial Group Limited 63,118 - J. Zulman Company Secretary BA Law, Diploma Jurisprudence Secretary since April 2015 Jeff is a corporate adviser and company director.
+Jeff is presently a non-executive director of Spring FG Limited - J. S. Byers Company Secretary Bachelor of Commerce, LL.B Secretary until April 2015 - -